andreatramacere/jetset/doc/install.rst

   .. code-block:: bash

-        pip install --verbose .
+        pip install .

-- run the test  (optional, **run all the examples outside of the installation dir**)
+- run the test  (optional, **run all the examples outside the installation directory **)

   .. code-block:: bash